ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Actual Result:**
 - Form not submited
-- Required fields are highlighted with a red outline (first name, last name, gender, mobile abd date of birt)
+- Required fields are highlighted with a red outline (first name, last name, gender, mobile and date of birt)
 - Optional fields are highlighted with a green outline (email, subjects, hobbies, picture, address, city and state)

 **Status:** PASS **Priority:** HIGH